 Creation of New School Districts

 For more than a century, Alpine School District has given students in Utah County excellent education experiences.
-We are very grateful to our teachers, administrators, counselors, and support professionals who continue to deliver on their promise to prepare students for a future full of opportunities.
+We are very grateful to our teachers, administrators, counselors, and support professionals who continue to deliver on their promise to help students achieve our Vision for Learning and prepare for a future full of opportunities.

 Our history and tradition of excellence serve as a solid foundation upon which new districts can build.
 We will engage in this work with the same expertise, dedication, and professionalism that we have always demonstrated in Alpine School District.